fuyo780/Bac2Feature/README.md

 ![version](https://img.shields.io/badge/version-1.1-blue)

-> [!WARNING]
+> [!Note]
-> Bac2Feature web service is currently stopped due to server migration.
-Please wait for a few weeks.
+> Bac2Feature Web Service has been incorporated into GenomeNet Bioinformatics Tools.
+> We appreciate your patience during the server migration.

 Bac2Feature is an easy-to-use interface to predict bacterial and archaeal traits from 16S rRNA gene sequences.